 Glencore plc is the world’s largest company involved in the mining industry and in commodity trading.
 In 2013, the company completed a large merger with Xstrata plc.
 Glencore is headquartered in Switzerland.
 Glencore is by far the leading global mining company based on revenue.
 However, a large part of Glencore's revenue is not earned purely through mining, but by trading commodities.
 Interestingly, Glencore is ranked only in fourth place among mining companies when ranked by market capitalization.

-In 2021, Glencore's revenue amounted to nearly 204 billion U.S. dollars in total.
-In 2012, Glencore had a record revenue of 236 billion U.S. dollars.
+In 2022, Glencore's revenue amounted to nearly 256 billion U.S. dollars in total, which was a record high for the company.
 Compared to the company's revenue in 2009, this was an increase of over 200 percent.
-The company generates most of its revenue in the Energy Products segment, which accounted for 121.6 billion U.S. dollars of the company's revenue in 2021.
-Metals and Minerals made up 86.3 billion U.S. dollars, while the Corporate and other segment accounted for the rest of the company's revenue.
+The company generates most of its revenue in the Energy Products segment, which accounted for 167.8 billion U.S. dollars of the company's revenue in 2022.
+Metals and Minerals made up 90.9 billion U.S. dollars, while the Corporate and other segment accounted for the rest of the company's revenue.
 From a regional view, Glencore earns more than 40 percent of its revenue in Asia.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.